Hermann Ehrhardt: Marine Brigade Ehrhardt

-Ehrhardt found in Reichstag member Wolfgang Kapp and General Walther von Lüttwitz, at the time commander-in-chief of the Berlin Reichswehr Group Command I, two men who were determined to reverse the results of the revolution.
+Ehrhardt found in Wolfgang Kapp and General Walther von Lüttwitz, at the time commander-in-chief of the Berlin Reichswehr Group Command I, two men who were determined to reverse the results of the revolution.
 The Reich government ordered the disbanding of the Marine Brigade Ehrhardt and other Freikorps units in early March 1920 under pressure from the Allies who were overseeing the fulfillment of the terms of the Versailles Peace Treaty.
 Lüttwitz protested the dissolution of the Freikorps by calling for the resignation of both the Reich president and the government.
 He was subsequently dismissed and on 13 March 1920 instigated the Kapp-Lüttwitz Putsch.
 Lüttwitz placed himself at the head of the Marine Brigade Ehrhardt, which through an influx of wildcat units had grown to between 2,000 and 6,000 men, and occupied Berlin's government quarter.

 Workers responded en masse to a government call for a general strike, and as a result the putschists, even though a considerable part of the Reichswehr was behind them, gave up their hastily planned attempt to overthrow the government on 17 March.
 The Marine Brigade marched back to Döberitz, and on 30 March 1920 Ehrhardt held the last review of his Freikorps before it was officially disbanded on 31 May.
 He himself was honorably discharged from the Reichsmarine on 10 September.
 A warrant was issued for his arrest, but he was able to escape by fleeing to Munich where he was not prosecuted.
 His escape was financed by Heinrich Claß, chairman of the Pan-German League.